Jonathan2015/YAMockServer/README.md

 Provides a fake API based on json configuration files.

 ## Features
-- TODO
+- json based configuration
+- file watcher for reload of the configured paths

 ## Roadmap

-- auto reload of configuration changes https://docs.oracle.com/javase/tutorial/essential/io/examples/WatchDir.java
 - Make config path based on a canonical path
 - configuration validation
 - add different request,response types xml ,json, text/html
-- unit tests
 - Readme
 - extend functionality to update/create entries with a post call
-- dockerize

 # Starting the server